Moneshsoni/Moneshsoni/README.md

 I'm Monesh soni.
 I'm  Blockchain Developer In Thoughtwin It solutions pvt ltd. Indore India.

--🔭 I’m currently working on Blockchain Technology🐍 and I have knowledge of solana, ethereum , Rust , solidity, Ruby On Rails, Python, Docker, AWS ,Linux.
+-🔭 I’m currently working on Blockchain Technology and I have knowledge of  ethereum, solana,  Rust, solidity, Ruby On Rails, Python, Docker, AWS ,Linux.

 *👯 I’m looking to collaborate on open source project